OpenZeppelin/compound-assets-listing/Checklist.md

 ### Initial Requirements

 - [ ] Collateral factor to 0.
-- [ ] Established borrow limit if necessary (Usually it is set if large loans could manipulate the governance of the protocol).
+- [ ] Established borrow limit if necessary (Usually it is set if large loans of this assets are associated to governance attacks related to the asset itself).
-- [ ] Reserve Factor to 25%.
+- [ ] Reserve Factor to 25% or any other convenient value depending on the assets volatility and category.

 ### Considerations